Collaborative Learning & Why It’s All The Rage

 A number of ways.

-When you look at K-12 and Higher Ed eLearning, most common methods include gamification by setting up a point system combined with a social network.
-So that learners can set up their user profiles and proceed with the lessons and quizzes in a manner that’s similar to playing an online game, the one with a higher score has the satisfaction of being called best in the class, quite literally in this case.
+When you look at K-12 and Higher Ed eLearning, the most common methods include gamification by setting up a point system combined with a social network.
+So that learners can set up their user profiles and proceed with the lessons and quizzes in a manner that’s similar to playing an online game, the one with the highest score has the satisfaction of being called best in the class, quite literally in this case.

-If you’re looking for a more formal and organized approach à la Corporate Training or Workplace Collaborations, you have online collaboration tools like Podio or MindMeister which are great for the purposes of group projects, research and even brainstorming.
-Google Docs is another great alternative if your aim is to create collaborative documents.
+If you’re looking for a more formal and organized approach, a la Corporate Training or Workplace Collaborations, you have online collaboration tools like Notion, Miro, or Microsoft Teams, which are great for the purposes of group projects, research, and even brainstorming.
+Google Docs is another great alternative if you aim to create collaborative documents.
 It is by far the most recognized and the easiest to use, should you not want software training to take up a lot of time.

-An additional advantage would be encouraging the use of synchronous collaborative tools like audio and video conferencing, instant messaging and whiteboarding.
-And forums, naturally, for when learners (or workers) need to discuss out in the open and contribute to the subject matter.
+An additional advantage would be encouraging the use of synchronous tools like Zoom, Google Meet, or Microsoft Teams for live sessions, paired with whiteboarding tools like Miro or FigJam for real-time visual collaboration.
+And forums, naturally, for when learners (or workers) need to discuss in the open and contribute to the subject matter.

 Collaborative Tools in Popular LMSs